EpicEricEE/typst-plugins/src/unit.typ

     }
   }

-  // No matching prefix + unit found. panic("invalid unit: " + base)
+  // No matching prefix + unit name found. panic("invalid unit: " + base)
 }

-// Parses a unit string using the shorthand notation into a list of units.
+// Parses a unit string using the shorthand notation into a list of atoms.
 //
 // Parameters:
 // - string: String containing the unit.
 //
 // Returns: List of
-// - prefix: Prefix of the unit, or `none`.
+// - prefix: Prefix of the atom, or `none`.
-// - name: Base unit name.
+// - name: Base name.
-// - space: Whether a space is needed before the unit.
+// - space: Whether a space is needed before the atom.
-// - exponent: Exponent of the unit.
+// - exponent: Exponent of the atom.
-// - inverted: Whether the unit is inverted.
 #let parse-short-unit(string) = {
   let factors = string
     .replace(regex("\s*/\s*"), "/")